Here, you can write a brief introduction to your page. This engages your visitors and answers questions they may have about you.

 I've worked as the Communications Manager for Creative Commons since 2016, and before that I was the Product Engagement Manager for Safari Books Online/O'Reilly Media.
 My positions within these organizations have focused on content, product, usability, and community.
 In 2013, I started my life in tech working at Mozilla on the Community Building Team.
 Before that, I spent 6 years in libraries and archives managing the Bascom Lamar Lunsford project at Columbia University, serving as Collections Assistant and Translator for a museum of animal anatomy in Berlin, and working in a number of library positions including reference, metadata and cataloging, and archival processing and reference.

 I love process and product-based lenses – I have an excellent eye for marketing copy and a strong background in documentation and product.
 As a marketer and nonprofit specialist, I get results – I've grown email lists, written product and UX strategy, redesigned marketing websites, and increased traffic and sales through content and community.
-My campaigns are effective because they work – I'm a results oriented professional with a passion for getting it all done.
+My campaigns are effective, and my creativity is rewarded with results – I'm a passionate professional who gets it all done.

 As a freelancer, I'm currently working with MIT Co-Lab, SAGE Publishing, and the SEIU to produce a book series on racial justice.